chadLinthicum/APP-MERN_FlixFinder/README.md

-# A MERN stack app to help you find the best flix!
+# A MERN stack app to help you find the best flix!!